How does wireless charging work?

 Power up your Knowledge

-Below is comprehensive information compiled to help architects, designers and builders in specifying and installing Corian® Charging Surface.
+Below is comprehensive information compiled to help architects, designers and builders in specifying and installing Corian® Wireless Charging Surface.
 You’ll find product specification guidelines, warranty information, data sheets, product brochures, residential and commercial installation reports, and case studies.
 If you have specific questions, Click Here, fill out the form and a technical specialist will contact you.

 Product + Install Guides